tahmidachoudhury/calculator/README.md

-This is the final project from The Odin Project course.
+This is the final project from The Odin Project Foundations course.